Concept2

+In 2025, 100% of Concept2 ownership was transferred to the Concept2 Perpetual Purpose Trust, which will endure in perpetuity.
+This model ensures the company will carry out its mission statement in the hands of its employees.

 History

 Concept2 was founded in 1976 by rowing brothers Dick and Pete Dreissigacker.
 The two brothers trialed for the American team for the 1976 Summer Olympics.
 While preparing, they modified their oars with carbon fiber in an attempt to go faster.
 When they were not selected for the team, they founded the company and started selling carbon fiber oars.
 Their first office was in the back of a bread truck until they bought a farm in Morrisville, Vermont, United States.

 Equipment

 Oars

 When the Dreissigacker brothers first began selling oars, they were well-received by the rowing community.
-Concept2 quickly established itself as a major players in the market, and in 1991, the company came out with oars with asymmetrical blades.
-These were dubbed "hatchet" blades, and became popular so quickly that, by 1992, most of the Olympic crews were using them.
-Many elite rowers use Concept2 oars, and along with Croker oars, they make up the majority of oars used in international competition.
+Concept2 soon established itself as a leading manufacturer in the market.
+In 1991, Concept2 introduced a new type of oar featuring asymmetrical blades known as "hatchet" blades.
+These blades soon gained popularity, and by 1992, most Olympic crews had adopted them.
+Today, many professional rowers use Concept2 oars, and together with Croker oars they make up the majority of equipment used in international rowing competitions.

 As of May 2024, Concept2 manufactures oars with a variety of blade designs, including their Comp, Fat2, Smoothie2 Vortex Edge, Smoothie2 Plain Edge, Big Blade, Macon Blade, and Bantam Blade options.
 The company also provides various options for oar handles and shafts (including Ultralight, Skinny, and Skinny Coastal (Scull Only) options).